MicrosoftDocs/azure-databases-docs/articles/cosmos-db/index-policy.md

 }
 ```

-An example query that can benefits from this composite index is:
+An example query that can benefit from this composite index is:
 ```sql
 SELECT r.id
 FROM root r